Nawaphong-Colgate-TH/Google-script-modules/updateDataValue.md

 ## Notes

-Column Indices: Ensure that `idColNum`, `updatedAtColNum`, `updatedByColNum`, and `statusByColNum` are correctly defined variables with indices matching the sheet's structure.
+**Column Indices**: Ensure that `idColNum`, `updatedAtColNum`, `updatedByColNum`, and `statusByColNum` are correctly defined variables with indices matching the sheet's structure.
-Sheet Initialization: The `initSpreadSheet` function should have set up the `dataSheet` effectively to represent the desired sheet.
+**Sheet Initialization**: The `initSpreadSheet` function should have set up the `dataSheet` effectively to represent the desired sheet.
-Data Security: Confirm that handling of user data adheres to privacy and data management guidelines.
+**Data Security**: Confirm that handling of user data adheres to privacy and data management guidelines.
-Error Handling: Consider adding error handling for scenarios where the `detailId` does not exist in the sheet or other potential errors, improving robustness.
+**Error Handling**: Consider adding error handling for scenarios where the `detailId` does not exist in the sheet or other potential errors, improving robustness.
-Indexing: The loop starts from the second row assuming the first is a header row; adjust as needed for your data structure.
+**Indexing**: The loop starts from the second row assuming the first is a header row; adjust as needed for your data structure.